aanilov/portfolio-jekyll-theme/pages/about.md

 permalink: /about
 ---

-# Artem's practice Theme
+# Artem's practice

-1 try

 Hi, I'm Artem.
 Currently work in Baku, originally from Russia.
 I'm a student on the Business Analytics program.
+Really enjoying the course.